mucsi96/nightwatch-cucumber/README.md

 ```
 $ node nightwatch.js --tag google
 ```
-You can also skip features based on tags
+You can also skip scenarios based on tags
 ```
 node nightwatch.js --skiptags google
 ```